 A notable difference is that DMAIC is used to improve new processes as opposed to developing new ones.
 This function is demonstrated in the last two steps.
 Where the customer-focused system has been designed and verified, DMAIC has improved and controlled.
 The 'Improve' stage involves testing and applying solutions to deal with the causes of performance issues.
 In 'Control,' you ensure that the improvements made in the previous step remain.

 DMAIC is designed for situations where processes, services or products have already been optimised but still don't perform as desired.
 It focuses on process improvement by eliminating errors.
 Conversely, the other framework uses customer requirements to come up with a suitable design.
 While DMAIC measures the process, its counterpart concentrates on customer specifications.
 When all efforts for improvements still leave a product or process with unmet performance expectations, the design and verification methodology can be used to create a new process.

 DMADV and DMAIC are effective Six Sigma frameworks that function in different circumstances.
 From this quick guide, you have an idea of what each methodology is and where it serves best.
 Take the time to implement the required approach in a way that it aligns with your business planning.
 If your enterprise lacks Six Sigma experience, then you can hire professionals like Black Belts to help decide between the two methodologies.

 There are many ways you can develop business processes using six sigma methodologies.
-These methods can benefit both large enterprise business but all small and medium business (SMEs).
+These methods can benefit both large enterprise businesses and all small and medium businesses (SMEs).

-Process development is relevant and important in any size business as all business function using processes.
-Here are some Business Process Example.
+Process development is relevant and important in any size business as all businesses function using processes.
+Here is some Business Process Example.

 If you what to understand more about business processes like Why Business Process is important?
 How to improve business processes?
-Process Innovation: Improve the way of doing things and increases Productivity.
+Process Innovation: Improve the way of doing things and increase Productivity.